Do you want to force users to use a strong password on your WordPress site?

 This will walk you through the rest of the setup wizard to enable additional security settings for your website.

 If you want to change your password settings in the future, then go to Security » Settings, click on ‘User Groups’, and select the group you want to change.

 After you’re done, make sure to click the ‘Save’ button to save your settings.

 Another way to force strong passwords on your WordPress blog is by using the Password Policy Manager plugin.
-It lets you easily create strong password rules your users must follow, but doesn’t have other security features to protect your site like iThemes Security does.
+It lets you easily create strong password rules your users must follow, but doesn’t have other security features to protect your site as iThemes Security does.

-First thing you need to do is install and activate the plugin.
+The first thing you need to do is install and activate the plugin.
 For more details, see our beginner’s guide on how to install a WordPress plugin.

 After activation, you’ll have a new menu option called ‘miniOrange Password Policy’ in your WordPress admin panel.
 You need to click this to set up your password rules.

 Then, click on the ‘Password Policy Settings’ toggle to turn on your strong password settings.

 After that, you can set your strong password settings.
 Simply check the boxes for the password requirements you want to set.

 After that, you can choose to have passwords expire after a set time period.